Evergreen structure

 People often ask “how many plants do I put in my garden?” and the honest answer is that the number matters far less than the balance.
 A very common mistake, especially among amateur gardeners, is to overlook evergreen plants completely or to treat them as an optional extra.
 Others add just one or two and hope for the best.
 The result is a garden that looks lively in summer but loses all shape and confidence in winter.

 Evergreen plants are not background fillers.
 They are the structural bones of the space.
-When they are used well, they give the garden its outline, its rhythm and its year-round identity.
+When they are used well in a considered planting design, they give the garden its outline, its rhythm and its year-round identity.
 When they are used badly, or used too sparingly, the garden feels flat for half the year.

 Why evergreen structure matters